kcleal/gwplot/docs/index.md

 description: "gwplot: a python library for plotting genomic sequencing data"
 ---

-# gwplot: Python library for plotting genomics data
+# gwplot

-`gwplot` is a high-performance interactive genome browser for Python.
-It provides a Cython wrapper around the `libgw` C++ library, enabling rapid visualization of aligned sequencing reads, data tracks, and genome-variation datasets.
+`gwplot` is a plotting library for genomics data and a Python interface to GW, a high-performance interactive genome browser.

 <br>